JLHerreraCortijo/drc_elections/README.md

  years can be aligned and analyzed consistently, addressing challenges posed by changes in geographic names and administrative boundaries over time.

-There are some missing Circonscriptions in 2011.
+Details: There are some missing Circonscriptions in 2011.
 At Kinshasa, because we don't have enough detail in 2011 data, we are limited to use the subprovince level.
 The strategy followed is to extract the names of the villes/circonscriptions into a named character vector.
 Matching is done in several steps because there are differences across elections in the way the villes are named.
 First, the names of the vector are set equal to the vector contents.
 We will use the names and not the contents to match the villes across elections.
-In each step trying to match the data, we modify the names of the vector, leaving the vector contents untouched.
-That way, in the end, we have an index of villes matches across elections, even if the actual names are different.
+In each step trying to match the data, we modify the names of the vector, leaving the vector contents untouched.That way, in the end, we have an index of villes matches across elections, even if the actual names are different.

 ### 5-MERGE DATA ACROSS ELECTIONS